 The Minor Adaptation service is a statutory function of LCC which provides housing related support to disabled individuals.
 Minor Adaptations customers are not subject to a financial assessment.
-If customers have medical needs - as confirmed by an OT assessment - which can be met by the provision of Minor Adaptations costing less than £1000 (typically banister rails, external metal rails and adjustments to steps) LCC send these cases direct to Care and Repair who arrange for the works to be carried out.
+Until 31 March 2020, customers who have medical needs - as confirmed by an OT assessment - which can be met by the provision of Minor Adaptations costing less than £1000 (typically banister rails, external metal rails and adjustments to steps) LCC will send these cases direct to Care and Repair who arrange for the works to be carried out.